Skip to Main Content

 Quality Assessment

 Once screening (article selection) is completed, the Quality Assessment part of the systematic review process may begin.
-Quality assessment may be performed before data extraction, or after.
+Quality assessment may be performed before or after data extraction.

 Since systematic reviews rely on data from other studies, the evidence in a systematic review is only as good as, or as free from bias as, the included studies.
 Therefore, the methodological quality of each individual study included in a systematic review should be assessed.
 This process involves appraising, judging, and documenting potential risks of bias.